kleenkanteen/my-website/src/content/blog/about-me-in-5-minutes.md

 - **Minimalism** - quality over quantity.
 I buy as little as possible.
 What makes life good is not the material, but the immaterial.

-- **Organized** - I like order.
-Having things in a logical manner, physically and virtually.
-Simple example: I make my bed every morning.
-I like working with people who are organized.
-They are logical and clear in their thinking.
+- **Organized** - I like order; having things arranged in a logical manner.
+Simple example is that I make my bed every morning.
+According to sleepdoctor.com, only 38% of adults do so.
+And I like working with organized people, who doesn't?
+They are cleanr and logical in their thinking.

 ## My Desk Setup